An Opportunity Like No Other

 Room and board are included.
 As a counselor, you’ll eat family-style breakfast, lunch and dinner with both campers and participants.

 In all seasons, you will receive scheduled time-off periods, where you are welcome to leave Camp.
 Time off includes full days, nights and partial days.

-Camp will fully equip to fully equip you with the leadership skills that enable you to be an effective leader at Camp, at school, and in today’s workforce.
-We focus on building excellent skills in the areas of collaborative teamwork, effective communication, creative thinking, problem-solving, and effective management skills.
+Camp will fully equip you with the leadership skills that enable you to be an effective leader at Camp, at school and in today’s workforce.
+We focus on building excellent skills in the areas of collaborative teamwork, effective communication, creative thinking, problem-solving and effective management skills.